 The difference in temperature of a cooler night followed by warmer day temperatures stimulates the orchid to grow a new flower spike and bloom.

-If there is no variability in temperatures between day and night then the orchid can grow but it most often does not produce flowers.
+If there is no variability in temperatures between day and night, then the orchid can grow, but it most often does not produce flowers.

 The solution…

-It is important to note that the orchid can adapt somewhat to different temperature ranges and it can usually withstand a low temperature of 55°F (12°C) at night and a maximum daytime temperature of 75°F (23°C).
+It is important to note that the orchid can adapt somewhat to different temperature ranges, and it can usually withstand a low temperature of 55°F (12°C) at night and a maximum daytime temperature of 75°F (23°C).

-Aim for a contrast in temperature of around 10°F (5°C) cooler at night for 2-4 weeks to stimulate the development of more flowers and flower spikes.
+What I learned is that we need to aim for a contrast in temperature of around 10°F (5°C) cooler at night for 2-4 weeks to stimulate the development of more flowers and flower spikes.

 2. Not Enough Light for Flowering

-Most common houseplant orchids (Phalaenopsis, often known as moth orchids) are native to tropical forests in Asia where they grow in some filtered light or bright indirect sunlight.
+Most common houseplant orchids (Phalaenopsis, often known as moth orchids) are native to tropical forests in Asia, where they grow in some filtered light or bright indirect sunlight.

 The Solution…

-So to promote flowering in orchids it is important to recreate the levels of light that they would typically experience in their native environment.
+So, to promote flowering in orchids, it is important to recreate the levels of light that they would typically experience in their native environment.

-This means avoiding placing orchids in rooms with North-facing windows, as whilst the orchid may still be able to flower in these conditions, it is less likely to re-bloom or flower to its full potential.
+We can do this by avoiding placing orchids in rooms with North-facing windows, as whilst the orchid may still be able to flower in these conditions, it is less likely to re-bloom or flower to its full potential.

-Whilst some filtered light is well tolerated (particularly in northerly latitudes such as New York, the Pacific North West, or the UK where the sun is less intense) it is however important to avoid direct sunlight for too long as the orchid leaves are sensitive and can scorch yellow or brown if exposed to too much sunlight.
+Whilst some filtered light is well tolerated (particularly in northerly latitudes such as New York, the Pacific North West, or the UK where the sun is less intense), it is, however, important to avoid direct sunlight for too long as the orchid leaves are sensitive and can scorch yellow or brown if exposed to too much sunlight.

-This too can cause stress to the plant that can cause existing flowers to drop or prevent the orchid from flowering.
+This, too, can cause stress to the plant that can cause existing flowers to drop or prevent the orchid from flowering.

-Place your orchid in a nice bright room to mimic its preferred natural conditions and the orchid then can have all the energy and resources it requires to display flowers.
+What you need to do is place your orchid in a nice bright room to mimic its preferred natural conditions and the orchid then can have all the energy and resources it requires to display flowers.

 3. Cut back Spent Flower Spikes to Stimulate Flowering

-Once the orchid has displayed its flowers on a flower spike it usually does not display flowers again on any node that has already flowered on the same spike.
+Once the orchid has displayed its flowers on a flower spike, it usually does not display flowers again on any node that has already flowered on the same spike.

-This means that if the orchid has already bloomed and the flowers have dropped off, then you can end up with a long green flower spike without any flowers and one that is unlikely to display more flowers.
+This means that if your orchid has already bloomed and the flowers have dropped off, then you can end up with a long green flower spike without any flowers and one that is unlikely to display more flowers.

-Sometimes the flower spike turns brown or yellow partially or the entire way down the spike back to the base of the plant, in which case the flower spike cannot produce a new side shoot or more blooms.
+Sometimes, the flower spike turns brown or yellow partially or the entire way down the spike back to the base of the plant, in which case the flower spike cannot produce a new side shoot or more blooms.

 The Solution…

-Orchids often grow a new shoot from an existing flower spike which has the potential to display flowers.
+Orchids often grow a new shoot from an existing flower spike, which has the potential to display flowers.

-To trigger the growth of new flower spikes, orchids often require a reduction in temperature during the night by around 10°F (5°C) for 2-4 weeks.
+As we discussed, to trigger the growth of new flower spikes, orchids often require a reduction in temperature during the night by around 10°F (5°C) for 2-4 weeks.

 This stimulates the growth of a new flower spike and signals to the orchid that it is the right time to display flowers.

-If you are unsure where or how to cut the flower spike watch this helpful YouTube video for all the information you need:
+If you are unsure where or how to cut the flower spike, watch this helpful YouTube video for all the information you need:

 4. Not Enough Fertilizer Prevents Flowering

-The most common houseplant orchids (Phalaenopsis) are epiphytic, which means that they grow on trees in a tropical forest and they attain a lot of the moisture and nutrients they require from the air around the roots and loose aggregate (such as tree bark and moss) around them rather than from the soil as with most houseplants.
+The most common houseplant orchids (Phalaenopsis) are epiphytic, which means that they grow on trees in a tropical forest, and they attain a lot of the moisture and nutrients they require from the air around the roots and loose aggregate (such as tree bark and moss) around them rather than from the soil as with most houseplants.

 The Solution…

-So for orchids to have all the available nutrients they require for flowering, it is important to use a specialized orchid fertilizer that comes in a spray form, applied to the ariel roots and the potting medium.
+So, for orchids to have all the available nutrients they require for flowering, it is important to use a specialized orchid fertilizer that comes in a spray form, applied to the ariel roots and the potting medium.

 It is important to use a specialized product that contains all the nutrients the orchid requires at the right concentration to display blooms.